Course Enrolment Guide

 If you believe you have an outstanding refund that should have been received, please contact the Student Accounts & Cashiers Office.

-Cancelling Courses Without Failure by Default
+Withdrawing from Courses Without Failure by Default

 After the last day to cancel courses without failure by default, you must remain enrolled in your courses.